Leryk1981/mova-4.0.0/docs/mova_4.1.0_constitution_en.md

 and self-improvement flows based on recorded episodes.

-MOVA 4.1 itself does not ship an expert, zero-code interface or improvement loops.
+MOVA 4.1.1 itself does not ship an expert, zero-code interface or improvement loops.
 It prepares the ground for them.

+## Operator frame

+MOVA 4.1.1 introduces an **operator frame** as an official analytical lens for the red core.
+It is a normative text (not a JSON schema) that every new `ds.*`, `env.*`, `global.*`, or episode should be evaluated against.
+See `mova_4.1.1_operator_frame.md` for the full set of axes (what/how/where/when/why/forWhat/who/howMuch/risks/result/context/lifecycle/metrics).
+Any new red-core artefact must be “walked through” the operator frame during design and audit.

-1. What belongs to MOVA 4.1 (constitutional core)
+1. What belongs to MOVA 4.1.1 (constitutional core)

-This section describes what is explicitly part of the red core in MOVA 4.1 and is represented in JSON as ds.*, env.* and global.* schemas and catalogs.
+This section describes what is explicitly part of the red core in MOVA 4.1.1 and is represented in JSON as ds.*, env.* and global.* schemas and catalogs.

 1.1.
 Primitives and dogmas

-MOVA 4.1 fixes the following dogmas for the red core:
+MOVA 4.1.1 fixes the following dogmas for the red core:

 MOVA never executes